ECMWFCode4Earth/Elefridge.jl/README.md

 ### Assessment of precision: Error norms

 Errors of lossy compressions can be measured in many ways.
 A natural way to think about errors on a linear-scale is the L2-error, which quantifies the distance in an Euclidean space of a compressed array to its reference.
 However, using floating-point numbers this distance changes not just with the number of bits used but also with values itself.
 Quantifying the L1-log error, which is identical to the decimal (or binary) error, returning the number of correct decimal places (or significant bits), is another way to measure a scale-invariant error.
-Reducing the number of bits in a floating-point encoded number creates an error that is approximately proportional to the L1-log error, such that an investigation of various error norms to assess the precision retained is proposed.
+Reducing the number of bits in a floating-point encoded number creates an error that is approximately proportional to the L1-log error.
+An investigation of various error norms to assess the precision retained is therefore proposed.

 ### Timeline of key developments